Camp Lemonnier: History

-Transfer to USAFRICOM
+Transfer to Africa Command

-On 1 October 2008, responsibility for the task force was transferred from the United States Central Command (USCENTCOM) to United States Africa Command (USAFRICOM) as the latter assumed authority over the African theater of operations.
+On 1 October 2008, responsibility for the task force was transferred from the United States Central Command (USCENTCOM) to United States Africa Command (USAFRICOM).
+That day AFRICOM assumed authority over DOD operations in Africa, excluding Egypt.

 By 2009, the base began expansion again.
+"The United States.. sought to counter Al-Qaeda in the Arabian Peninsula (AQAP) through a campaign of airstrikes that began in late 2009."
+Drone attacks were flown from bases outside Yemen by Joint Special Operations Command and the CIA.
+Many of these attacks were launched from Djibouti - Camp Lemonnier/Djibouti International Airport.

-According to OSGEOINT, the base received a parallel taxi-way and a new auxiliary support apron.
+According to OSGEOINT, Camp Lemonnier received a parallel taxi-way and a new auxiliary support apron.
 In the following year (2011), open source satellite imagery showed Camp Lemmonier with a new drone apron supporting the RQ/MQ-1 Predator.

-Furthermore, Camp Lemmonier has been described by The Economist as "the most important base for drone operations outside the war zone of Afghanistan", with drones conducting missions in adjacent Yemen and Somalia.
+The Economist wrote in December 2012 that Lemonnier was "the most important base for drone operations outside the war zone of Afghanistan", with drones conducting missions in adjacent Yemen and Somalia.

+Neville wrote that "..in a separate secure compound within the camp, much like the SOF enclave in Bagram, are an estimated 300 JSOC personnel.
+The personnel comprise special operators, imagery and intelligence analysts, and a dedicated UAV cell.
+The UAV cell is commanded by a JSOC Major and tasks a flight of eight MQ-1 Predators conducting operations over Somalia, Mali, and Yemen."

+In March and May 2011, three MQ-1 Predator mid-flight mechanical problems took place, leading to two crashes and a drone overshooting the runway, crashing into a fence.
+In mid-May 2011 a UAV and its live AGM-114 Hellfire missile crashed in a Djibouti suburb.
+The story in The Washington Post that reported the crashes in December 2012 said there had been two more mid-flight mechanical problems with drones in Djibouti, for a total of five.

-In October 2011, a squadron of USAF F-15E was deployed to the base and have flown numerous combat missions into Yemen in support of both Yemeni government forces and unilateral strikes directed by JSOC and the CIA targeting cells.
-Along with the UAV's and F-15E's, surveillance flights are conducted by Air Force Special Operations Command U-28As, that are outfitted with sophisticated signals intercept equipment and optical sensors, which can provide real-time intelligence for ground operators.
+In October 2011, a squadron of USAF McDonnell Douglas F-15E Strike Eagles arrived at the base.
+They flew numerous combat missions into Yemen in support of both Yemeni government forces and unilateral strikes directed by JSOC and CIA targeting cells.
+Along with the UAVs and F-15Es, surveillance flights were conducted by U.S. Air Force Special Operations Command Pilatus U-28As, that were outfitted with sophisticated signals intercept equipment and optical sensors, which can provide real-time intelligence for ground operators.

 On 25 January 2012, US officials confirmed that US Navy SEALs had rescued two foreign hostages in Somalia, an American woman and Danish man, taking them to Camp Lemonnier.
 Demining workers, the captives had been abducted on 25 October 2011 in the north-central Galkayo area, allegedly by gunmen operating on behalf of a private source who threatened to sell them to Al-Shabaab if their demands were not met.

+The drones at the base flew missions as part of three named operations: